marinapipi1/CurrencyConvertorApplet/README.md

 # CurrencyConvertorApplet
-CurrencyConversion from BGLEV to GBP using Java swing
+CurrencyConversion from BGN to GBP using Java swing